 The Double-Triple-Quadruple Agent

 Jack had picked up Dimitri, as the CIA told him.
 He needed to get exfiltrated as soon as possible, the message was, because his cover had blown.
-Therefore, Jack and him had to leave country by the least suspicious method known to man, a hovercraft across the tundra, towards the icy polar sea where a submarine would await them.
+Therefore, Jack and him had to leave country by the least suspicious method known to man, a hovercraft across the tundra, towards the icy polar sea where a… Continue reading The Double-Triple-Quadruple Agent

 Silent

 He didn’t get woken up by cars, usually rolling quickly through the cobbled street.
 He didn’t get woken up by birds, the geese, the seagulls, none of them had said anything.
 Neither had the helicopters, the sirens, usually passing by frequently, reminding him that the world was not okay.
 What happened?
 Was it him?
-Or was it the world?
+Or… Continue reading Silent